 Film a continuous combination of 5 moves from the grounded hoop course.

 The theory section of this course will teach you the basic rules of working with a the hoop at a reduced height, how to adapt existing aerial hoop moves from your syllabus, different methods of class planning and grounded hoop specific health and safety.
 The practical section of this course will cover a range of techniques – from adaptations on standard aerial hoop moves to new moves created by using contact with the ground, to combining both of these into combinations, sequences and ultimately choreography.
 We will finish with different ways you can incorporate conditioning exercises into your aerial hoop classes to create cross-training option for your students.

 UNIT 1 – INTRODUCTION TO GROUNDED HOOP

 As a starting point, we will introduce you to the basics of using the apparatus lower to the ground.
 This ranges from understanding the nature of grounded hoop and how it differs from aerial hoop, to correct shoulder positioning and the importance of safety over aesthetics.
 We will cover height of the hoop, momentum and lifting, body position, progression and the basic hand grips.

 Our second unit is the main body of this course.
 We will cover over 50 different move variations: some from classical aerial hoop moves, some spinning, some static and some that make significant use of contact with the floor.
 Each move will be detailed with teaching points, safety points, progressions, regressions, and common problems.

-UNIT 3 – ADAPTING POLE MOVES TO GROUNDED HOOP
+UNIT 3 – ADAPTING HOOP MOVES TO GROUNDED HOOP

-Unit 3 is where we will teach you how to analyse your current aerial hoop syllabus to consider which moves can transfer over into grounded hoop by following our 12-stage assessment.
+Unit 3 is where we will teach you how to analyse your current aerial hoop syllabus to consider which moves can transfer over into grounded hoop by following our 12-stage strategy.

 UNIT 4 – GROUNDED HOOP CLASS PLANNING